openfv/openfv/README.md

 ### State Substring

-- The state substring SHALL define source code state at font build time
+- The state substring SHALL define source code state at font build time.
-- The state substring is OPTIONAL
+- The state substring is OPTIONAL.
-- The state substring MUST be located at substring POSITION TWO
+- The state substring MUST be located at substring POSITION TWO of the font version string.
 - The state substring MUST include characters within the set: `a-zA-Z0-9_-.`
 - The state substring MUST include the delimiter `[` as the initial character and the delimiter `]` as the final character of the substring.
-The string contents inside these delimiters SHALL be defined as the state label
+The string contents inside these delimiters SHALL be defined as the state label.
-- The state label SHOULD be 50 characters or less
+- The state label SHOULD be 50 characters or less.
-- The state substring MAY include a status substring (see guidelines below)
+- The state substring MAY include a status substring (see guidelines below).

 ### Status Substring

-- The status substring SHALL define the binary development/release status of source code and font builds as defined in the Definitions section
+- The status substring SHALL define the binary development/release status of source code and font builds as defined in the Definitions section.
-- The status substring is OPTIONAL
+- The status substring is OPTIONAL.
-- The status substring MUST be located at substring POSITION TWO
+- The status substring MUST be located at substring POSITION TWO.
 - The status substring must use one of the following case sensitive formats with zero or one preceding space characters for version strings that DO NOT include a state substring:
 	- `DEV`
 	- `RELEASE`